Trump’s grievances feed menacing undertow after the election

 “They’re the one who should have the courage to step up,” Giuliani said Wednesday in Michigan. ”You have got to get them to remember that their oath to the Constitution sometimes requires being criticized.
 Sometimes it even requires being threatened.”

-For Coomer, the trouble began around the time Trump campaign lawyers falsely claimed that his company had rigged the election.
+For Coomer, the trouble began around the time Trump campaign lawyers falsely claimed his company rigged the election.

 Far-right chat rooms posted his photo, details about his family and address.
-“The first death threats followed almost immediately,” he told The Associated Press on Wednesday.
+“The first death threats followed almost immediately,” he told The Associated Press.
 “For the first couple days it was your standard online Twitter threats, ‘hang him, he’s a traitor.’”

 But then came targeted phone calls, text messages and a handwritten letter to his father, an Army veteran, from a presumed militia group saying: “How does it feel to have a traitor for a son?”
 Even now, weeks later and relocated to a secret locale, Coomer is getting messages from people saying they know what town he has fled to and vowing to find him.